Lullabot/github-pm/README.md

 While they're useful for developers, they're also good for the organizer of the project in that they serve as a great filtering mechanism as well.
-For instance, just by selecting various tags, I can see all of the issues that are "migration" issues for "taxonomy", or "content types."
+For instance, just by selecting various labels, I can see all of the issues that are "migration" issues for "taxonomy", or "content types."
 ![content-migration](https://img.skitch.com/20120607-kfqtrgq148ywk7xxp24fcy74wp.jpg)